digipolisantwerp/location-picker_widget_angular/README.md

     @Input() locationsLimit = 5;
     /* The layers to search locations for */
     @Input() locationLayers = ['straatnaam'];
-    /* Prioritize a layer, boosts results from a given layer to the top of the found locations. */
+    /* Prioritize a layer, boosts results from a given layer to the top of the found locations.
+Overrides sortBy. */
     @Input() prioritizeLayer = 'straatnaam';
-    /* Sort locations by certain key, overrides prioritizeLayer. */
+    /* Sort locations by certain key. */
     @Input() sortBy = '';
     /* Use geolocation when the component finished loading */
     @Input() locateUserOnInit = false;
+    /* Set time to wait after user stops typing before triggering a search */
+    @Input() debounceTime = 50;
+    /* whether or not to return a single cascading result */
+    @Input() cascadingReturnSingle = true;
+    /* Cascading configuration for doing reverse lookups by coordinates */
+    @Input() cascadingRules: Array<CascadingRulesModel> = this.locationPickerHelper.getDefaultCascadingConfig();
     /* AddPolygon event */
     @Output() addPolygon = new EventEmitter<any>();
     /* AddLine event */